AndrewAPrice/Perception/building.md

 - `./build application <application>` - Builds a particular application.
 - `./build library <library>` - Builds a particular library.
 - `./build clean` - Cleans up built files.

+You can lean more about the build system in [Build/README.md](Build/README.md).